Foreign Body Ingestion In Children

 - Irritability and changes in behavior

-Your child's caregiver will examine your child's throat, chest, and abdomen.
-Tell him your child's symptoms.
-If you saw your child swallow the object, tell your child's caregiver exactly what happened and when.
-He may use any of the following to find the foreign body:
+Your child's healthcare provider will examine his throat, chest, and abdomen.
+Tell him what type of object your child swallowed and when he swallowed it.
+He may use any of the following to find the object:

-- Barium swallow and other x-rays: Your child will drink thick liquid called barium while caregivers take x-rays.
+- A barium swallow or other x-rays may be used to check your child's neck, chest, and abdomen.
+He will drink thick liquid called barium while healthcare providers take x-rays.
 Barium helps his esophagus and stomach show up on x-rays.
-He may also need x-rays of his neck, chest, and abdomen.

-- Metal detector: This may be used to look for coins or other metal objects in your child's body.
+- A metal detector may be used to look for coins or other metal objects in your child's body.

-- Endoscopy: Your child's caregiver will use a scope to see the inside of your child's digestive system.
+- Endoscopy may be used to see the inside of your child's digestive system.
 A scope is a long, bendable tube with a light on the end of it.
 A camera attached to the scope will take pictures.